Harold's entry on the WW1 memorial at King Edward's School, Edgbaston.

 18th Bn., West Yorkshire Regt.
 (Prince of Wales Own).
 93rd Brigade of 31st Division.

-Son of Benjamin and Alice Foizey, of Tipton, Staffs.
+Son of the late Benjamin and the late Alice Foizey, of Tipton, Staffs.
+Brother of Miss Edith Foizey, of 26 Kensington Terrace, Leeds.

 Born: Tipton, Enlisted: Leeds, Resident: Leeds.